erinijapranckeviciene/gnuhealth_instruction/README.md

 postgres#\du
 postgres#\q
 ```
 Next create a gnuhealth user with password, you will be prompted for sudo password and then for the database user gnuhealth.
 For training purposes enter password _gnuhealth_.
-Next you create the database and make the gnuhealth user owner of this database.
-Login to the database and do these tasks
+Create the database and make the gnuhealth user owner of this database as follows.
+List the users and databases.
 ```
 $psql -U postgres -d postgres
 postgres# create user gnuhealth with createdb  nocreaterole nosuperuser password 'gnuhealth';